scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 ``mpy`` libraries. ``Monte`` is written in C++ and wrapped in Python.
 It is presented to the end user as a normal, importable Python-language module.
-The ``mpy`` module is written entirely in Python and contains higher level applications built using ``Monte`` and other open-source Python libraries.
+The ``mpy`` module is written entirely in Python and contains higher level applications built using ``Monte`` and other Python libraries.

 Convention is to import the main ``Monte`` library as ``M``.
 Throughout this paper, if a class is referred to with the prefix ``M.``, it means